xsoc/Bitburner/README.md

 ```

 ## [extract.js](https://raw.githubusercontent.com/xsoc/Bitburner/main/extract.js)
-Skip this for now, it is literally the example script 'early-hack-template' from the games documentation.
+Skip this for now, it is literally the example script `early-hack-template` from the games documentation.
 I hope to change this later, but it does the job for me right now.
-It's only here because you need a script titled extract.js to run the spider.js below :)
+It's only here because you need a script titled `extract.js` which takes the target server name as arg[0] to run the `spider.js` below :)

 ## [indexer.js](https://raw.githubusercontent.com/xsoc/Bitburner/main/indexer.js)
 It traverses *every* server and displays some vital stats in a table format.